melezhik/jam/README.md

 Smart [pinto](https://github.com/thaljef/Pinto) glue.

-Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control).
-Pjam is a wrapper around pinto client allowing you to to build, distribute [perl](http://www.perl.org/) applications from source code.
+Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control). in other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.

 # prerequisites
-- pinto client should be installed, pjam should be run on the same environment as pinto does.
+- pinto client should be installed and pjam should run on the same environment as pinto does.
-- PINTO_REPOSITORY_ROOT and INTO_EDITOR should be set as shown in example.
+- PINTO_REPOSITORY_ROOT and INTO_EDITOR should be set ( see the example of usage further ).

 # installation